 The steps shown Figure 7.2.1.5.2.2 are described as below:

-By decapsulating the encapsulated cipher-text using Quantum Private Key, the Home Network generates the cipher-text.
+The cipher text value in a quantum state is transformed into data stream (bit stream) after running Unitary operation (e.g., Qubit rotation, Pauli operation) with the Quantum Private key.

 Based on the received Ephemeral Public Key, the Home Network generates Ephemeral Shared Key.